alentwotime/deckchatbot-monorepo/docker/README.md

 This script will:
 1. Set the Docker API version to 1.41 (a compatible version)
 2. Enable Docker CLI experimental features
+3. Set the Docker context to default
-3. Run docker-compose with the fixed configuration
+4. Run docker-compose with the simplified configuration (docker-compose-simple.yml)

 ## Manual Fix